 - Bangladesh: Where ‘blogger’ has become a word worthy of death.
 In the drive to squelch expression, the institutions of the state themselves are failing society as the societal consensus on the importance of free speech weakens.

 A series of articles on the invisibility of translations from South Asian languages in the U.S. market, published in 2014 at the Asymptote Blog:

 A conversation with two other writers on Uday Prakash’s novel The Girl With The Golden Parasol:

 Elsewhere on this website:

-On the Press, you will find links to reviews of my books, as well as news, profiles, and interviews.
+On the Press page, you will find links to reviews of my books, as well as news, profiles, and interviews.

-Under Fiction, you can read a few of my published short stories that are not in my book.
+Under Short stories, you can read a few of my published short stories that are not in my book.

 The Nonfiction page includes links to essays, memoir, and book reviews.
 In some articles, I combine personal narratives with reflections on the history of Dhaka and Bangladesh.

 The Translation page also carries links to translations I have done of other stories from Bangla.

 These days my Weblog mainly carries links to articles published elsewhere.
 When I started it in 2005, I meant to post random jottings on life in this “cruel, crazy, beautiful world” — the title of a lovely song from Johnny Clegg and Savuka.
 It was right after Hurricane Katrina hit the Gulf Coast in the U.S. and I started out commenting on hurricanes and troubled waters.
 I continued later articles on writing and books, culture and society, and what I noticed on my travels.